 "There are three classes of men, concerning whom there can be no difficulty.
-1 American citizens.
-2. American citizens, wherever born, who were such at the definitive treaty of peace.
-3. Foreigners, other than British subjects, sailing in American vessels, and whose persons ought to be sacred, as it respects the British, as those of native The fourth class consists of British born subjects, but who, or many of whom, may have become citizens subsequent to the treaty of peace, or who hereafter may be admitted to the rights of It is this class alone about which any pretence of right to impress can be made.
-With regard to these, it may be attempted to protect them, as well in time of war as of peace, in the following cases: First, When they shall have served in American vessels, public or private, for the same term in which foreigners serving in British vessels would acquire the rights of British subjects, which is understood to be three years: or, Secondly, If so much cannot be obtained, when those persons, originally British subjects, shall have resided five years in the United States, and been formally admitted to the rights of citizens according to our laws.
+1. Native American citizens.
+2. American citizens, wherever born, who were such at the definitive treaty of 3.
+Foreigners, other than British subjects, sailing in American vessels, and whose persons ought to be sacred, as it respects the British, as those of native cir.zens.
+The 4th class consists of British born subjects, but who, or many of whom, may have become citizens subsequent to the treaty of peace, or who hereafter may be admitted to the rights of citizens.
+It is this class alone about which any pretence of right to impress can be made.
+With regard to these, it may be attempted to protect them as well in time of war as of peace, in the following cases: First, when they shall have served in American vessels, public or private, for the same term in which foreigners serving in British vessels would acquire the rights of British subjects, which is understood to be three years; or, 2dly, if so much cannot be obtained. when those persons originally British subjects. shall have resided five years in the United States, and been formally admitted to the rights of citizens according to our laws.

-"It must often happen that sailors will lose their certificates: provision should therefore be made for the admission of other reasonable proof of their citizenship, such as their own oaths with those of the masters, mates, or other creditable witnesses.
+"It must often happen that sailors will lose their certificates: provision should therefore be made for the admission of other reasonable proof of their citizenship, such as their own oaths, with those of the masters, mates, or other creditable witnesses.
 The rolls of the crews, or shipping papers, may also be authenticated by the collectors of the customs; and then they ought to be admitted as of equal validity with the individual certificates."

-Mr. Pickering to Mr. King, dated

-Department of State, Sept.
+Mr. Pickering to Mr. King, dated "Department of State, Sept.
 10, 1796.

-I ENCLOSE a letter from Francis S Taylor, deputy collector of Norfolk, relative to four impressed seamen.
-It appears to be written with candor, and merits attention.
-If, as the captain of the Prevoyante (Wemyss) says, the dignity of the British government will not permit an inquiry on board their ships for American seamen, their doom is fixed for the war: and thus the rights of an independent neutral nation are to be sacrificed to British dignity!
+"I enclose a letter from Francis S. Taylor, Deputy-Collector of Norfolk, relative to four impressed seamen.
+It appears to be written with candour and merits attention.
+If, as the Captain of the Prevoyante (Wemyss) says, the dignity of the British Government will not permit an enquiry on board their ships for American seamen, their doom is fixed for the war: and thus the rights of an independent neutral nation are to be sacrificed to British dignity!
 Justice requires that such inquiries and examinations should be made, because the liberation of our seamen will otherwise be impossible.
-For the British government, then, to make professions of respect to the rights of our citizens, and willingness to release them, and yet deny the only means of ascertaining those rights, is an insulting tantalism.
-If such orders have been given to the British commanders, (and Mr. Liston's communication in the conversation, of which I sent you a copy in my letter of the 31st ult., countenances the idea,) the agency of Colonel Talbot and Mr. Trumbull will be fruitless, and the sooner we know it the better.
-But I would fain hope other things; and if the British government have any regard to our rights, any respect for our nation, and place any value on our friendship, they will even facilitate to us the means of relieving our oppressed citizens.
-The subject of our impressed seamen makes a part of your instructions; but the President now renews his desire that their relief may engage your special attention.
+For the British Government, then, to make professions of respect to the rights of our citizens, and willingness to release them, and yet deny the only means of ascertaining those rights, is an insulting tantalism.
+If such orders have been given the British commanders, (and Mr. Liston's communication in the conversation, of which I sent you a copy in my letter of the 31st ult. countenances the idea,) the agency of Col. Talbot and Mr. Trumbull will be fruitless, and the sooner we know it the better.
+But I would fain hope other things; and if the British Government have any regard to our rights, any respect for our nation, and place any value on our friendship, they will even facilitate to us the means of relieving our oppressed citizens.
+The subject of our impressed seamen makes a part of your instructions; but the President now renews his desire, that their relief may engage your special attention.

-I am, sir, &c.

-(Signed) TIMOTHY PICKERING.

-Rufus King, Esquire, &c. &c.
+"I am, &c.
+(Signed) "TIMOTHY PICKERING."
+"Rufus King, Esq." &c. &c.

-Extract of a letter from Mr. Pickering to Mr. King, dated
+Extract of a Letter from Mr. Pickering to Mr. King, dated

-"Department of State, October 26, 1796.
+" Department of State, Oct.
+26, 1796.